lucetre/hexo-github-io/source/_posts/chord.md

 ### <b>Musical Temperament</b> (12 tones /  1 octave)

 <p style="text-indent:30px">
     Temperament is especially crucial for keyboard instruments, which allow players to play only the pitches assigned to the various keys.
 Thereby, altering a single note's pitch can spoil the whole performance.
-Different musical temperament methods like just intonation, meantone temperament have been developed to tune .
-We'll identify how those methods create 12 tones in 1 octave (12-TET) and how melodious they sound.
+Different musical temperament methods like just intonation and meantone temperament have been developed to play reasonably well in all of the keys.
+We'll identify how those methods create 12 tones in 1 octave (12-TET) and whether their melodies are plausible.
 </p>

 > *From articles in Wikipedia,*